alfarodeprado/bo-ena/README.md

 ## Usage

 If running on the HPC, all you need to set is the configuration file, in which you will find all necessary configuration settings, like designated paths and parameters.
-Then, simply running `hpc.sh` with the option that you want (either `biosamples`, `analysis`, or `runs`) will run the proper script.
+Then, simply editing `hpc.sh` with the option that you want (either `biosamples`, `analysis`, or `runs`) will run the proper script.

 A typical command will look like this (once you are in the proper root directory):
-`bash hpc.sh runs` or `./hpc.sh biosamples`
+`bash hpc.sh` or `./hpc.sh`.

-Each script is run independently.
+Each script can still be run independently, given that either the proper dependencies are available, or that `set_env.py` is run.

 If not running on the HPC: